About

 But No One Takes AMEX, Right?

 Five years ago I would have agreed, but this isn’t really the case anymore.
-In 2017, AMEX added over 50,000 Australian retailers to their network.
-Additionally, all large stores generally accept it – Coles, Woolworths, Bunnings, Kmart, etc. I’d say 8 out of 10 places I go to accept it.
+For example, in 2021, AMEX added over 50,000 Australian retailers to their network.
+Additionally, all large stores generally accept it – Coles, Woolworths, Bunnings, Kmart, etc. I’d say 9 out of 10 places I go to accept it.
+And if they don’t, I use my fallback credit card – that Velocity High Flyer Visa I mentioned earlier.

-Very few people (in my circle, at least) seem to know about this one… but did you know that you can earn points at a number of online retailers, simply by logging into your frequent flyer program’s eStore first?
+Very few people (in my circle, at least) seem to know about this one… but did you know that you can earn points at hundreds of online retailers, simply by logging into your frequent flyer program’s ‘eStore’ first?

-You’ll also find point multipliers from time to time too.
-For example, a few years back Velocity ran a Christmas promotion where you could earn 4x the usual points-per-dollar rate with certain online retailers within their network.
+You can also find occasional promos & special deals.
+A few years back, Velocity ran a Christmas promotion where you could earn 4x the usual points-per-dollar rate with certain online retailers within their network.
 8 points per dollar on eBay was great – especially since I did my Christmas shopping entirely on eBay that year!
+8 points per $, plus the 1.25 points per $ points-earn on the AMEX meant I was earning 9.25 points per dollar on all of my Christmas shopping.

 Another way to earn points is through sign-up offers.
-Some credit cards will have promotions for new customers, refer-a-friend promotions – and I’ve also seen several program partners offer sign-up rewards in the form of frequent flyer points from time to time – e.g. signup to XYZ electricity supplier and get 20K points.
+Some credit cards will have promotions for new customers, refer-a-friend promotions (more on this in the next section) – and I’ve also seen several program partners offer sign-up rewards in the form of frequent flyer points from time to time – e.g. signup to XYZ electricity supplier and get 20K points.

 Often you’ll have to stay with that company for a certain period to keep the points too; you can’t just sign-up, get the points then switch back to your original supplier (though that wasn’t always the case!).